Guanzhou-Ke/EMC-Nets/README.md

-# EMC-Net
+# EMC-Nets
-The official repos of Efficient Multi-view Clustering Network
+The official repos of Efficient Multi-view Clustering Networks